tclovett/Jeopardy/README.md

 In this sprint, you'll be completing an application that may or may not ressemble a popular game show!

+ - *Reading:* Read through this readme, take a look at the application overview section to understand how the React components are connected to each other.
+Carefully read through the User Stories to **understand the features you need to create**, the acceptance criteria is like a checklist where everything should be checked off to ensure you have completed the feature.
+This exercise also contains a testing suite - when you first open the project up, run the test suite in your terminal and read the failure messages.
+Those failure messages will help guide you to correctly building the solution.
+Make sure you write all of the code neccesary to make all of the tests pass and have completed all of the User Stories.

  - *Initial setup:* `npm install`

  - *Run the app:* In a new terminal tab, start the application with `npm start`